Gomuro/PyMasterBot/utils/Handlers/README.md

 ### 🔴 Introduction:

-The `documentation_handler.py` module provides functionality for searching and retrieving documentation using the Pydoc library.
+The `documentation_handler.py` module provides functionality for searching and retrieving documentation using the `inspect` library.
 It is designed to be used in a Telegram bot to provide users with easy access to documentation for different Python modules, classes, functions, and methods.

 This module contains the following main components:

-    ♦️ `search_documentation` function: This function takes a user's input and searches for relevant documentation using the Pydoc library.
+    ♦️ `search_documentation` function: This function takes a user's input and searches for relevant documentation using the inspect library.
 It returns the documentation in a formatted manner.

     ♦️ `delete_previous_messages` function: This helper function is used to delete previous messages in order to keep the chat clean and prevent clutter.

-The `documentation_handler.py` module serves as an intermediary between the Telegram bot and the Pydoc library, enabling users to search for documentation directly within the bot's chat interface.
+The `documentation_handler.py` module serves as an intermediary between the Telegram bot and the `inspect` library, enabling users to search for documentation directly within the bot's chat interface.